o6opoTEHb13/Ten-android/USER_MANUAL.md

 ### First Launch & Onboarding

-When you open Zemzeme for the first time, the app will guide you through a short setup:
+When you open TEHb for the first time, the app will guide you through a short setup:

 1. **Bluetooth Check** — The app verifies your device supports Bluetooth Low Energy.
 If Bluetooth is off, you will be prompted to enable it.
 2. **Location Permission** — Android requires location permission for BLE scanning.
 Grant precise location access when prompted.